dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 The *safe-context* of an object initializer expression is narrowest of:

 1. The *safe-context* of the constructor call.
-2. The *safe-context* arguments to member initializer indexers that can escape to the receiver (can escape to *caller-context*)
+2. The *safe-context* and *ref-safe-context* of arguments to member initializer indexers that can escape to the receiver.
 3. The *safe-context* of the RHS of assignments in member initializers to non-readonly setters or *ref-safe-context* in case of ref assignment.

 Another way of modeling this is to think of any argument to a member initializer that can be assigned to the receiver as being an argument to the constructor.
 This is because the member initializer is effectively a constructor call.